-Yes, blown glass can absolutely contain debris.
-However, high-quality collectible blown glass will be free of these types of imperfections.
+Yes, blown glass can contain debris.
+However, the high-quality collectible blown glass will be free of these types of imperfections.
 They would be considered flaws in art glass or elegant glass made by the best companies.

 Is Mouth-Blown Glass a Lost Art?